-- the stock outperformed the S&P 500 Index by at least 5% in at least 11 of the 23 pullback months - the stock does not have any negative 1, 3, 5, 10 or 15 year annualized total returns as of June 29, 2018 - the stock has a current dividend yield - the stock has a 2-year beta of less than 1.00 (a beta of less than 1 indicates that a security has exhibited less volatility than the broader market over the applicable period)
+- the stock outperformed the S&P 500 Index by at least 5% in at least 11 of the 25 pullback months - the stock does not have any negative 1, 3, 5, 10 or 15 year annualized total returns as of December 31, 2018 - · the stock has a current dividend yield - the stock has a 2-year beta of less than 1.00 (a beta of less than 1 indicates that a security has exhibited less volatility than the broader market over the applicable period)

+The sponsor considered these factors along with analyst ratings as it selected the final 50 stocks for the portfolio.
 In selecting the securities, the sponsor sought to select companies that not only had a history of weathering previous pullbacks but also performed well coming out of those pullbacks by achieving solid longer term total returns.
 The sponsor also sought to identify companies that currently paid dividends and had potential to be less volatile than the market in general.
 The sponsor sought to select securities that met at least a majority (i.e., three out of four) of the criteria, however the portfolio securities selected by the sponsor do not necessarily meet all, or even a majority, of the above criteria.
 The S&P 500 Index includes 500 companies in leading industries of the U.S. economy, capturing approximately 75% coverage of U.S.-listed equities.